-2.1 The purpose of this development brief is to provide guidance on the main planning and design principles which development of the site should be based upon the following:
+- 2.1 The purpose of this development brief is to provide guidance on the main planning and design principles which development of the site should be based upon: - This visually prominent site, along with NM/HI, would provide a new settlement edge and an appropriate site layout that minimises and mitigates the effects of development is required.
+The aspirations of the local community for an A86 bypass should also be realised; - As supplementary planning guidance, this brief will be a material planning consideration in determining planning applications.
+It is intended to provide a clear indication of the requirements and expectations that the planning authority will take into account;

-- This visually prominent site, along with site NM/H2, would require a substantial level of landscaping to soften and contain the development, reinforcing the new settlement boundary.
-The opportunity to realise the aspirations of the local community for an A86 bypass should also be realised; - As supplementary planning guidance, this brief will be a material planning consideration in determining planning applications.
-It provides a clear indication of the requirements and expectations that the planning authority will take into account; - Developers should recognise the significant opportunity to provide high quality, welldesigned development with a considered approach to densities, form and layout, alongside significant areas of public green spaces; - Proposals should aim to achieve attractive, distinctive residential environments that contribute to, and enhance the sense of place and befits that of the communities of the Cairngorms National Park.
+- Developers should recognise the significant opportunity to provide high quality, well-designed development with a considered approach to densities, form and layout, alongside significant areas of public green spaces; - Proposals should aim to achieve attractive, distinctive residential environments that contribute to and enhance the sense of place and befits that of the communities of the Cairngorms National Park.